Smartmelon/BandSpace/pages/en/before-mapping.md

 ---
 layout: en_default
-title:  BandSpace Beatmap Editor
+title:  BandSpace Editor
 tagline:
 language: en
 ---
-# Prep Work
+# Before Mapping
-Want to design your own superstring sheet music?
+Want to create your own BandSpace beatmaps?
 Let's prepare the following first.

 ## **A computer**
-To run Band Space Beatmap Editor, you need a computer with Windows 10 or Windows 11.
+To run the BandSpace Editor, you will need a computer running either Windows 10 or Windows 11.

-## **Install the software**
+## **Install Beatmap Editor**
-Please click the "Download" button above, or [ClickHere](https://github.com/Smartmelon/BandSpace/releases) to the download page.
+Please click the "Download" button above, or click [Here](https://github.com/Smartmelon/BandSpace/releases) to navigate to the releases page.

 ## **Songs**
 ### Choose a suitable song
-Great music is essential to a great score.
-In theory, any song you like can be used to design a score.
-But Superstring is a VR game with musical instruments, so for a good play experience, it is recommended that you use songs with at least one instrument that stands out from your hearing.
+A good beatmap can't be separated from excellent music.
+In theory, any song you like can be used for designing maps.
+However, since BandSpace is an VR music game that involves playing an instrument, for a good gaming experience it is recommended that you choose songs where at least one instrument stands out audibly.

-### Get song files
-Once you have chosen the song, you need to have the right audio file to import it into the editor.
-The Band Space Editor requires song files to be in Vorbis format.
-The file extension for Vorbis format is ".ogg".
-If you can't find the OGG file, you can also easily convert audio files in other formats (such as WAV or MP3) to OGG files.
-There is plenty of software that can do this, such as [Audacity](https://www.audacityteam.org/) or [FormatFactory](http://www.pcgeshi.com/index.html)。

-If you've already launched the Band Space Editor and have your audio files ready, then follow the [Mapping Instruction](mapping-instruction) before you can design the beatmap freely.
+### Provide your File of Song
+Once confirming your song choice, provide a suitable audio file format which will be imported into editor.
+Note: It requires file format ends with **.ogg**.
+If there are no available **.ogg** audio file which is demanded by editor mode in official game for working properly.
+You could also convert other types of audio files into **.ogg** type comfortably.
+There are many software available to do this task like [Audacity](https://www.audacityteam.org/) or [FormatFactory](http://www.pcgeshi.com/index.html).

+Once preparing these demands ahead , follow [Mapping Instruction](mapping-instruction) then start designing freely on it.